On the road with Dubai's all-female supercar club

 To many, Dubai appears an Instagram-ready vision of superstars and fast cars; an adult Disneyland of wish fulfillment where the sun always shines.
 "You come here to make money," says Jarvi, an international airline captain originally from the US.
 "You're here for a reason, and you might as well enjoy it."

 Jarvi grew up dreaming of owning a Porsche to roaring around the Emirates in a Ferrari 599 with 620 horsepower under the hood.
 Uber-wealth allows some to indulge their four-wheeled fantasies, while a desire for the latest models has given birth to a bumper used supercar market, providing opportunities for others.
 (One need only look at local classified ad site Dubizzle for a taste.)
 "Cars are 50% the prices of other major cities," says Jarvi.
-"Of course I'm going buy a sport scar.
+"Of course I'm going buy a sports car.
 You're stupid not to."

 "Their husbands were all scared of me, because I was the one about to corrupt their women."